Examining the powerful forces driving massive change within the insurance marketplace

 InsurTech Startups: the most disruptive, well-funded startups currently reshaping the insurance marketplace

-There is an ever-growing laundry list of startups currently taking aim the insurance sector (here are more than 100 of them)—and that doesn’t even count other FinTech startups who are attempting to do the same thing!
+There is an ever-growing laundry list of startups currently taking aim the insurance sector and that doesn’t even count other FinTech startups who are attempting to do the same thing!

 Some are taking aim at auto insurance, exclusively.